 Can you custom make workshops to my wishes, or conduct current courses/workshops on other dates than those on the website?
 Yes potentially.
 However, you will be expected to 'fill the tour' and get the minimum number of participants (usually 3 for one instructor, or 6 if both Nick and Emil are required to teach).
 Obviously the possibilities also depend on availability of accommodation as well as Nick and Emil's availability.
 But feel free to drop us an email on firstname.lastname@example.org to discuss the options!

 Where can I find your Terms and Conditions?
-These you can download by clicking on this link.
+You can download the Ts & Cs by clicking on this link.